Search for the production of dark fermion candidates in association with heavy neutral gauge boson decaying to dimuon in proton-proton collisions at $\sqrt{s} = 8$ TeV using the CMS open data: Results

-In order to make a statistical interpretation for our results, we preformed asymptotic frequentist (CL) \cite{CLS} with the profile likelihood-ratio test statistic \cite{R2} to derive exclusion limits on the product of signal cross sections and branching fraction Br($Z^{\prime}$ $\rightarrow \mu\mu$) at 95\% confidence level.
-These limits are performed separately for the dark fermion signal hypotheses.
-The $\pm1$ and $\pm2$ standard deviations, which are shown in the expected limit, are obtained from pseudo-experiments with the background-only hypothesis, at which the nuisance parameters have been randomly varied within the post-fit constraints of the maximum likelihood fit to data.
-The cross section times the branching ratio Br($Z^{\prime}$ $\rightarrow \mu\mu$) limits for the simplified model (DF) is shown in figure \ref{figure:fig7}, with the light dark sector set of masses, the muonic decay of the Z$^{\prime}$ and coupling constant values of $\texttt{g}_{SM} = 0.1$ and $\texttt{g}_{DM} = 1.0$.
-The blue solid line represents the dark fermion scenario at a fixed dark fermion mass ($M_{\chi_{1}} = 1$ GeV).
-It is clearly shown that the MC simulations of the SM backgrounds are in a good agreement with the CMS open data within $\pm 2\sigma$, such that no significant deviation from the SM has been observed in any of the studied mass points.
-Based on figure \ref{figure:fig7}, we exclude $Z^{\prime}$ production in the mass range between 238 - 524 GeV from the observed data and between 247 - 510 GeV from expected median.
+A limit is set on the cross section times the branching ratio Br($Z^{\prime}$ $\rightarrow \mu\mu$) for the dark fermion scenario as shown in figure \ref{figure:fig7}, for the light dark sector masses.
+The blue solid line represents the cross section as predicted from theory as a function of $Z^{\prime}$ mass at a fixed dark fermion mass ($M_{\chi_{1}} = 1$ GeV).
+No significant deviation from the SM has been observed in any of the studied mass points.
+Based on figure \ref{figure:fig7}, $Z^{\prime}$ production is excluded in the mass range between 238 - 524 GeV from the observed data and between 247 - 510 GeV from expected median.
 For the dark fermion scenario, the cross section times the branching ratio limit is presented in figure \ref{figure:fig8} as a function of the mediator’s masses $M_{Z^{\prime}}$ and the masses of the light dark fermion $M_{\chi_{1}}$.
 The observed exclusion is limited to a narrow region where $M_{\chi_{1}}$ is less than 25 GeV.